Why Food Is Important for Child Development

 ---Advertisement---

 What if the meals you serve every day could shape your child’s future?
-What your child eats doesn’t just fill their belly; it fuels their brain, body, and overall growth.
-Every bite plays a role in helping them think, learn, move, and thrive.
+What your child eats doesn’t just fill their belly; it fuels their brain, body, immune system, mood, and overall growth.
+Every bite can help your child think, learn, move, recover, and thrive.

-• Food provides the building blocks children need for healthy growth, strong bones, brain development, and a robust immune system.
+• Food gives children the building blocks for healthy growth, strong bones, muscles, blood, brain cells, and immune defenses.

 Role of nutrients in growth